 John T. Daugirdas, MD, FASN, BRCU Faculty

-John T. Daugirdas, MD, FASN, FACP is a nephrologist who for a number of years has been interested in how best to treat patients who have chronic kidney disease with various forms of dialysis therapy.
-Currently he is Clinical Professor of Medicine at the University of Illinois at Chicago, where he has received the Chicago Top Doctor Award for multiple years.
-His research activities include participation in two NIH/NIDDK sponsored studies, the HEMO Trial and the Frequent Hemodialysis Network Trials, and he was involved in the group that designed the Chronic Renal Insufficiency Cohort Trial.
-Currently, Daugirdas is studying how much dialysis to give using various schedules, as well as factors affecting blood volume and blood pressure during hemodialysis.
-He also has a special interest in nutrition as it applies to chronic kidney disease and phosphorus balance.
-Daugirdas has a particular interest in medical education, and is Co-Editor of the Handbook of Dialysis and Editor of the Handbook of Chronic Kidney Disease Management.
-He is founding editor of the educational website:
+John T. Daugirdas, MD, FASN, FACP is a nephrologist who for several years has been interested in how best to treat patients who have chronic kidney disease with various forms of dialysis therapy.
+Dr. Daugirdas is currently Clinical Professor of Medicine at the University of Illinois at Chicago, where he received the Chicago Top Doctor Award for multiple years.
+His research activities include participation in two NIH/NIDDK sponsored studies, the HEMO Trial and the Frequent Hemodialysis Network Trials.
+Additionally, he was involved in the group that designed the Chronic Renal Insufficiency Cohort Trial.